The Teenage Mutant Ninja Turtles are finally returning to video games with Teenage Mutant Ninja Turtles: Shredder’s Revenge.

 Who are the TMNT: Shredder’s Revenge developer and publisher?

 While many details surrounding Shredder’s Revenge are still a mystery, this project is already so exciting because of the teams behind it.
 Tribute Games is the developer, a studio with a great history of retro-style games like this.
 Its founders worked on the cult classic and just re-released Scott Pilgrim vs. The World: The Game.
-Sonic Mania composer Tee Lopes is working on the soundtrack.
+In addition, sonic Mania composer Tee Lopes is working on the soundtrack.

 Needless to say, this project is in excellent hands.